Financial Wellness Statistics – 17 Interesting Findings

 (Source: PWC)

-This is not surprising, as financially stressed employees are more likely to be distracted at work and have difficulty concentrating on tasks.
+This isn’t surprising, as financially stressed employees are more likely to be distracted at work and struggle with task concentration.

-By providing millennials with the tools they need to manage their finances, employers can help reduce the negative impact of financial stress on their workplace productivity.
+By providing millennials with essential financial management tools, employers can reduce financial stress’s negative impact on workplace productivity.

 60% of adults have had credit card debt in the last year